-By default Tableau uses default Maps to display the spatial data but, you have an option to use your own Background Maps.
-In this article we will show you, How to Use Mapbox Maps as a Background Map in Tableau with example.
+By default, Tableau uses default Maps to display the spatial data.
+However, you have an option to use your own Background Maps.
+In this article, we will show you how to Use Mapbox Maps as a Background Map in Tableau with an example.

-For this we created two sample styles in our Mapbox account.
+For this Tableau Mapbox Maps demo, we created two sample styles in our Mapbox account.
 If you want you can use default mapbox styles

-For this example, we are going to use Sample – Superstore data sources that comes with tableau.
+For this Mapbox Maps in Tableau example, we are going to use Sample – Superstore data sources that come with Tableau.

 How to Use Mapbox Maps as a Background Map in Tableau

 Let me add City to Details card, and Count (Quantity) to Size.
-It means, Circle size will depends upon Number of Orders
+It means Circle size will depend upon Number of Orders

-In order to use Mapbox Maps as a Background Map, Go to the Map, select background Maps and then select Map Services… from the drop down Menu
+To use Mapbox Maps as a Background Map in Tableau, Go to the Map, select background Maps and then select Map Services… from the drop-down Menu

-Select Mapbox Maps.. option will open Add Mapbox Map window
+Select Tableau Mapbox Maps.. option will open Add Mapbox Map window

-- Style Name: Please specify valid style name.
+- Style Name: Please specify a valid style name.

 - URL: Specify the URL where your Mapbox map is present.

 Please go to the Mapbox website and Go to the Style section.
 Next, select the style that you want to use, and select Share, develop & use from the Menu